La Boca, Buenos Aires, Argentina

 Air travel

-Flights from Argentina can be unreliable and susceptible to delays and cancellations.
-Check the status of your flight with your airline or travel company before travelling to the airport.
+Flights from Argentina can be unreliable.
+Check for delays or cancellations before travelling to the airport.

 Sea travel